solidi/writing/44-how-i-learned-to-onboard-effectively-in-an-engineer-manager-role.md

 ## Be Explicit About Change

 I have been known to repeat an expectation numerous times in front of the team.
 In a room of ten people, I say the "thing" ten times for one person to "get it."
 Being specific about change means being *explicit*.
-One of the lessons I've learned as an engineer manager is being implicit or nuanced is considered *cruel* to the team.
+One of the lessons I've learned as an engineer manager, being implicit or nuanced is considered *cruel* to the team.

 Being explicit is an easing function of reducing the *cognitive load* of the team.
 Providing clarity about a difference, communicating, and enacting, allows the team members to focus on what matters.
 The practice will reduce second-guessing motivations.
 Setting *expectations* is essential, such as which measures we are optimizing.

 As I make the first real change to align to the gnarly problem, I identify the perceived *problematic behaviors* leaders frown upon and avoid acting that way, finding alternative routes.
 For example, complaining about the number of meetings but not presenting alternatives to increase their quality (such as experimenting before a pitch).

-My approach to change is to *continually ratchet* based on the evidence's the team's efforts.
+My approach to change is to *continually ratchet up* based on the evidence's the team's efforts.
 If a ground-rule must pivot in a positive direction, I will use evidence to prove this is a supported decision.
 In addition, I remind the team of *the why* of the work.
 Change builds upon other previous findings, sometimes documented.

 ## Change Means Documenting